To have zero waste, we must never dispose of anything in the landfill or send anything to high destruction temperatures.

 Your Zero Waster Kitchen

-Many people start in the kitchen when adopting a "zero waste" lifestyle.
-Here, a lot of waste gathers daily and is readily visible—a habit of waste.
+Many people start in the kitchen when adopting a "zero-waste" lifestyle.
+Here, waste gathers daily and is readily visible—a habit of waste.

 Awareness of a harmful habit is the first step toward changing it; breaking it is the next.
-Do a waste audit first.
+First, do a waste audit.
 Look through your storage and compile an inventory of containers you use, such as plastic bags, Ziploc bags, etc.

 Start by replacing your old, wasteful habits with a few new, small ones at a time to stop your waste habit.
 But most significantly: